Comparing across timezones

-Change the base time and every row updates instantly.
-Five default cities (Seoul · UTC · New York · London · Tokyo) are preloaded; add or remove others freely via search.
+Change the base time and every row updates with it.
+Five cities (Seoul · UTC · New York · London · Tokyo) are preloaded; add or remove others via search.

 How it works

 The browser's Intl.DateTimeFormat API queries the IANA timezone database.
-No extra library to download — every city your operating system knows about (hundreds of them) is searchable.
-Daylight Saving Time is applied automatically, so March / November transitions are reflected accurately.
+No extra library to download — every city your operating system knows about is searchable.
+DST transitions (March / November) are applied automatically.

-UTC offsets render as +9, -5, etc., with half-hour offsets (UTC+9:30 for parts of Australia) handled precisely.
+UTC offsets render as +9, -5, etc., with half-hour offsets (UTC+9:30) handled precisely.
 Short names (KST · EST · JST) are also shown, ready to paste into emails or calendar invites.

 Use cases

-Cross-border collaboration — When scheduling a daily meeting, instantly verify that everyone's local time falls within waking hours (typically 9 AM – 6 PM in their region).
+Cross-border collaboration — Confirm a meeting time falls within both sides' working hours (typically 9 AM – 6 PM).

-Travel itineraries — Record the times of departure / layover / arrival cities side by side to simplify connection waits and hotel check-in math.
+Travel itineraries — Track departure / layover / arrival times side by side to plan connections and hotel check-ins.

-International emails — Write "Tuesday 3 PM KST = Monday 11 PM PST" lines instantly, with both timezones explicit, for less ambiguity.
+International emails — Write lines like "Tuesday 3 PM KST = Monday 11 PM PST" with both timezones explicit.

 Data handling

 The base time and your selected cities are stored only in sessionStorage and disappear when you close the tab.
-Nothing is uploaded to a server.
+Nothing is uploaded.

 Base time · cities never leave the page